HermanMartinus/justsketchme-frontend/neat.md

 [CarzSays](https://www.youtube.com/channel/UCR427OqwOrf_APbG8oIP14A)

-Our regular contributor and super skilled artist Carolina Alvarez is one to watch.
+Our regular contributor and super-skilled artist Carolina Alvarez is one to watch.
 Expert skills and hacks and a super great aesthetic is to be found here.
 Her [Twitter](https://twitter.com/CarlzSays) is a pretty fun place too.

 ***